Wandering Albatross - Diomedea exulans

 Wingspan: average 3.1 m (10 ft 2 inches) and up to 3.5 m, these famously have the largest wingspan of any bird, larger but unverified sizes have been reported.

 Breeding Season: An unusual breeding system whereby one chick is produced every two years by pair of adults that mate for life, though around a third of pairs defer breeding beyond the one year gap.
-Adults return to colonies which are on sub-Antarctic islands amongst open vegetation on exposed ridges or small hills in November, eggs are laid in December and January on a nest that is a mound of vegetation held together with mud and hatch 11 weeks later.
+Adults return to colonies which are on sub-Antarctic islands amongst open vegetation on exposed ridges or small hills in November, eggs are laid in December and January on a nest that is a mound of vegetation held together with mud, they hatch 11 weeks later.

 Estimated world population: - 26,000.

-Feeding: The mainstay of the albatross diet is fish, squid and crustaceans which are caught at night at the sea surface or in shallow dives.
+Feeding & diet: The mainstay of the albatross diet is fish, squid and crustaceans which are caught at night at the sea surface or in shallow dives.
 They will also follow boats and ships of any type for discarded food especially fishing boats where fish offal from gutted and filleted fish may be thrown overboard.

 Conservation status: Vulnerable, many populations are in a long term decline as a result of losses from longline fisheries, the slow breeding rate of these long lived birds means they are slow to recover.